houkanshan/luo-liang.github.com/_posts/2012-11-03-WordamentInChinese.md

 but this also brings some challenges.
 For example, should we freeze the UI if the network connection is slow?
 We should probably do this because users really care about if the word they found exists, so if nothing is prompt after they have swiped across the board, they tend to keep swiping until a visual cue is displayed.
 And this is what the original Wordament game does, so we should probably learn from what is already a right way.

 The English words are made of characters.
 Chinese characters are made of strokes.
-Like English words, there are lot of common strokes between 2 different characters.
-It is the combination of different strokes that makes lots of words.
+Like English words, there are lot of common letter/strokes between 2 different characters.
+It is the combination of different strokes that makes lots of characters.
 We can learn from the famous 9-key Chinese input method on our smartphones that only 5 basic strokes are needed to "spell" all the Chinese characters.

 HENG, SHU, PIE, DIAN and HENG ZHE

-This five different strokes are like a-z in English.
+These five different strokes are like a-z in English.

 Each Chinese character has only one way to write, much like each word in English has only one correct way to spell.
 For example, the only correct way to spell "DA"(or big in English), is "HENG" + "PIE" + "DIAN".

 But there is an essential difference between these 2 languages.
 We can think of English words appearing on the number axis, your reading direction is from minus infinity to infinity.
-However, in Chinese, the characters appear in a 2D shapes, which means the placement of strokes matters in determining the characters spelled.
+However, in Chinese, the characters appear in a 2D space, which means the placement of strokes matters in determining the characters spelled.
 For example, beside "DA", "HENG" + "PIE" + "DIAN" can also represent "ZHANG"(an ancient measuring unit in China).

  This gives us an interesting question.
 If "DA" is spelled and eliminated by "HENG" + "PIE" + "DIAN", should "ZHANG" be eliminated too?
 The answer will probably be yes, or the user will be swiping across the same strokes until all candidates made of those strokes are eliminated which makes the game lame.

 ## Designing the Index ##

 English has about 1 million words while Chinese has only 100K.
-The traditional way to use a forest to represent words in common dictionaries might no longer be applicable if we are playing with the whole set of words as it will be memory consuming.
+The traditional way to use a tree to represent words in common dictionaries might no longer be applicable if we are playing with the whole set of words as it will be memory consuming.

 Let do a series of assumptions: